Spitfire-Frozone/BeginnerSQL/SQL_Part1_Intro_and_Syntax.md

 </details>

 ### Bitwise Operators.
 These are rarely used as it's not often that individual bits want to be manipulated.
 An example could be if you wanted to check individual bits in a binary number.
+The most useful one of these is the concatination operator.

 <details>
   <summary>Click to expand!</summary>